fsantoriello/publication_scripts/2025_SantorielloBassler_mBio/docs/README.md

   extension), which is how the script locates `*.phages_combined.{fna,faa}` downstream.
 - The `--phagedb` delimiters are: `chvd → @`, `gov2 → length`, `imgvr → |`,
   `mgv → _`, `gpd → _VIRSorter`.
+- The sequence files associated with these specific databases must be pre-downloaded.

 ---
 ### 3. `HMM_search_phage_dbs.py`